holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 ```
 :::

-We'll dive into collections in a moment, but first create the `comment` entry type.
+We'll dive into collections in a moment, but first let's create the `comment` entry type.

 Again type: